Jorge Soler Player Props: Marlins vs. Mets

 - Soler hit .207 with 13 doubles, 13 home runs and 32 walks.

-- He hit a home run in 16.4% of his games last season (73 in all), going deep in 4.2% of his trips to home plate.
+- He took the pitcher deep in 16.4% of his games last season (73 in all), leaving the ballpark in 4.2% of his trips to the plate.

-- Soler picked up an RBI in 21 of 73 games last season (28.8%), including 10 occasions when he drove in multiple runs (13.7%).
-He had three or more RBIs in two games.
+- Soler picked up an RBI in 28.8% of his 73 games last year, with more than one RBI in 13.7% of those contests (10).
+He drove in three or more runs in two games.

 - In 29 of 73 games last year (39.7%), he scored a run, including two games with multiple runs.